Emergency Fix

 UAT-8616

-highly sophisticated cyber threat actor targeting SD-WAN controllers and critical infrastructure
+highly sophisticated cyber threat actor targeting Cisco SD-WAN and critical infrastructure sectors

 Detection Rules2